-Any marketer wants to understand how different variations in the automation sequence may help to gain a better result.
-The metric can be various, from the open or click rate to the number of sales the workflow reports.
+Any marketer wants to understand how different variations in the automation sequence can help to gain a better result.
+The metric can vary from the open or click rate to the number of sales the workflow reports.

-In this article, we explain how you can add an A/B test split to the automation workflow and what metric you can check.
+In this article, we explain how you can add an A/B test split to the automation workflow and which metrics you can check.

 To add the A/B test split to the automation workflow, simply drag the A/B test block to the sequence.